 With just a few simple ingredients you can make peanut butter protein bars in your own kitchen with 13g protein in each bar!

 This is one of those recipes that just got slung across my content calendar with no respect.
 Poor guy has gotten pushed back like 14 times.
 WELL, FOLKS- it’s here and I’ve made these like 142 times already.
+And when I’m not just grabbing a Perfect Bar on the go, these are the alternatives I’m whipping up at home!

 I say made THESE 142 times, but the last 140 times I actually turned them into balls.
 Why balls?
 Because they’re the best :) And smaller in portion size!
 I gave this recipe to Mama Hersh to make and she loved them too.
 I mean, why wouldn’t she?